datakurre/plonecli/README.rst

     $ pip install -U plonectl --user
     Note: Make sure that the install directory is in $PATH ( e.g. export PATH=$PATH:$HOME/.local/bin/  )

-NOTE:
-We are now using a the ORIGINAL version of the CLICK library, please uninstall plonectl-click before you install the new version of plonectl.

 If would like to use plonectl with pipenv, you can do it as follow: